TrevorKent/JavaScript-and-DOM-Manipulation/README.md

 ## Objective

-Write code that will create a table dynamically based on UFO data set.
-Also need to allow  users to filter the table data for specific values.
-For this project we will be using JavaScript, HTML, and CSS, and D3.js on our web pages.
+Create a table dynamically based on UFO data set.
+Allow users to filter the table data for specific values.
+This project uses JavaScript, HTML, CSS, and D3.js.

 ## Project Tasks

-### Task1 1: Automatic Table and Date Search
+### Part 1: Automatic Table and Date Search

-* Create a basic HTML.

-* Using the UFO dataset provided in the form of an array of JavaScript objects, write code that appends a table to your web page and then adds new rows of data for each UFO sighting.
+* Create a basic HTML w/ code that appends a table to your web page and then adds new rows of data for each UFO sighting.

-* Make sure you have a column for `date/time`, `city`, `state`, `country`, `shape`, and `comment` at the very least.

-* Use a date form in your HTML document and write JavaScript code that will listen for events and search through the `date/time` column to find rows that match user input.
+* Use date form in HTML document and write JavaScript code that will listen for events and search through the `date/time` column to find rows that match user input.

-### Task 2: Multiple Search Categories
+### Part 2: Multiple Search Categories

-* Complete all of Level 1 criteria.

 * Using multiple `input` tags and/or select dropdowns, write JavaScript code so the user can to set multiple filters and search for UFO sightings using the following criteria based on the table columns: